capy-zhiao/Job_Monitor/README.md

 # job-monitor

+## Why

+I got tired of refreshing a pile of careers pages, so I wanted a job notifier that does the filtering for me.
+Most companies serve their open roles from a public JSON API (the same one their careers page calls).
+This subscribes to those feeds, keeps only the roles that match my filters, remembers what it has already seen, and pings me on Discord when a new one shows up.

+## Description

 A job notifier I built to filter openings the way I want and get a Discord ping the moment something matches.
 It polls company career APIs on a schedule and only sends postings that are new and match my keywords and locations.
 No third-party